xxyzz/ostep-hw/21/README.md

     ![bandwidth-loops](./loops.png)

 6. Swap space isn’t infinite.
-You can use the tool `swapon` with the -s flag to see how much swap space is available.
+You can use the tool `swapon` with the `-s` flag to see how much swap space is available.
 What happens if you try to run `mem` with increasingly large values, beyond what seems to be available in swap?
 At what point does the memory allocation fail?

     90% of total memory plus total swap.

 7. Finally, if you’re advanced, you can configure your system to use different swap devices using `swapon` and `swapoff`.
 Read the man pages for details.
-If you have access to different hardware, see how the performance of swap- ping changes when swapping to a classic hard drive, a flash-based SSD, and even a RAID array.
+If you have access to different hardware, see how the performance of swapping changes when swapping to a classic hard drive, a flash-based SSD, and even a RAID array.
 How much can swapping performance be improved via newer devices?
 How close can you get to in-memory performance?